Set a Data Quality Warning

 - Under maintenance

-- For all asset types except columns: Select the More actions menu (. . .) next to the asset, and then select Quality Warning.
+- Select the actions menu (. . .) next to the asset, and then select Data Labels > Data Quality Warning.
+(For columns in Tableau Server 2022.3 and earlier, instead select the column, and then click the actions dropdown and select Quality Warning.)

 You can set Tableau to monitor for two events: extract data source refresh failure and flow run failure.
 When the event occurs, Tableau generates a quality warning that appears in the same places that a manual quality warning appears.